pgvector/pgvector/README.md

 Two important things to achieve good recall are:

 1. Create the index *after* the table has some data
-2. Choose an appropriate value for lists (lower is better for recall, higher is better for speed)
+2. Choose an appropriate number of lists (lower is better for recall, higher is better for speed)

 A good place to start is: